Believe82/Excel-Database/README.md

 Go to the "data" Module and change the following line to the file path of your database workbook:
 **wbFullName = "C:\Users\data.xlsx"**

+**Setting up a password for the workbook and making it Read Only:**
+Go into the **Variables_Functions** Module and cahnge the Password there to whateever you desire.
+In the **Data** Module uncomment any lines that are related to Passwords

 Buttons to get data are in "Helper" sheet
 I can also provide a custom made form to add data to the file, please contact me.